Theobald of Bec: Life at Bec

-In 1127 Theobald was made prior of Bec, after Boso succeeded William as abbot.
+In 1127, Theobald was made prior of Bec, after Boso succeeded William as abbot.
 Theobald became abbot in 1137, following Boso's death in June 1136.
 The monks of Bec unanimously elected him to be their new abbot without first consulting the Archbishop of Rouen, Hugh de Boves, who consequently threatened to void the result.
 Audoen, the Bishop of Evreux, and brother of Thurstan, the Archbishop of York, intervened with Hugh and persuaded him to ratify the election.
 Another problem then arose when Hugh demanded a written profession of obedience from Theobald, which Theobald refused to provide; no previous abbot had made such a profession.
 Theobald resisted for 14 months before a compromise was reached through the intercession of Peter the Venerable, Abbot of Cluny, allowing Theobald to give a verbal profession to Hugh.

 No documents survive from Theobald's tenure as abbot, nor is there any information on the administration of the monastery during his period of office, except that 47 monks were admitted to Bec while he was abbot.
-Theobald travelled to England on business for his abbey at least once during his abbacy, to supervise the monastery's lands in England, a trip that took place shortly before his selection as the new Archbishop of Canterbury in 1138.
+Theobald travelled to England on business for his abbey at least once during his abbacy to supervise the monastery's lands there, a trip that took place shortly before his selection as the new Archbishop of Canterbury in 1138.

 Appointment to Canterbury

-In 1138 King Stephen chose Theobald to fill the vacant archbishopric of Canterbury over Stephen's own brother Henry, the Bishop of Winchester, who had helped Stephen gain the throne of England.
-Stephen feared that Henry would be too powerful as archbishop, and would attempt to control the king.
-The election took place on 24 December; Stephen was present with the papal legate, Alberic of Ostia, and a small group of barons and bishops, but Henry was absent overseeing the ordination of deacons.
+In 1138, King Stephen chose Theobald to fill the vacant archbishopric of Canterbury over Stephen's own brother, Henry, the Bishop of Winchester, who had helped Stephen gain the throne of England.
+Stephen feared that Henry would be too powerful as archbishop and would attempt to control the king.
+The election took place on 24 December; Stephen was present with the papal legate, Alberic of Ostia, and a small group of barons and bishops, but Henry was absent, overseeing the ordination of deacons.
 Most historians consider that Stephen arranged the election's timing to ensure Henry's absence.
 Henry believed that Theobald had been elected not only because of Stephen's concerns but also because Waleran of Meulan, the lay patron of Bec, was attempting to put his own man in one of the most powerful positions in England.
-Waleran and his twin brother Robert, Earl of Leicester, were Henry's chief rivals for Stephen's favour, and Henry disliked both of them intensely.
+Waleran and his twin brother Robert, Earl of Leicester were Henry's chief rivals for Stephen's favour, and Henry disliked both of them intensely.
 Although Theobald was pious and well-educated, he had only become abbot the year before, and his election was probably influenced by the reputation of his monastery, which had already produced two archbishops of Canterbury, Lanfranc and Anselm.
 Theobald had no important family connections to advance his career, and few clerical allies.